syncfusion-content/maui-docs/MAUI/TreeMap/selection-and-highlights.md

 {% endtabs %}

 ### None

-When set to none selection mode, interactivity within the Treemap control is disabled.
+In the `None` selection mode, interaction with treemap items is disabled.

 {% tabs %}
 {% highlight XAML hl_lines="4" %}